hmcts/cnp-module-action-group/README.md

 All parameters are required by this module

-- `location` The azure data center location.
+- `location` Currently only 'global' is allowed.
 - `env` The application insights environment.
 Use `prod` for production, `sandbox` for sandbox, etc.
 - `resourcegroup_name` The name of the azure resource group, such as `cmc-claim-store-prod`.
 - `action_group_name` The name to give to the new action group.